Online Coloring of Short Intervals: Open Problems

 \section{Open Problems}

+Throughout the paper we presented several constructions which can be combined recursively to obtain strategies proving higher and higher lower bounds for larger and larger interval lengths $\sigma$.
+Table~\ref{tab:strategies} summarizes a selection of these strategies.

-There are still large gaps between the best known lower and upper bounds for the optimal competitive ratios for online $\sigma$-interval coloring problems \onlyCONF{(see Figure~\ref{fig:gap}). } \onlyARXIV{(see Figure~\ref{fig:gap}). } \onlyWAOA{(see Figure~\ref{fig:gap} in the appendix). } It would be interesting to close the gap, even for a single specific $\sigma$.
+There are still large gaps between the best known lower and upper bounds for the optimal competitive ratios for online $\sigma$-interval coloring problems (see Figure~\ref{fig:gap}).
+It would be interesting to close the gap, even for a single specific $\sigma$.
 For example, for $\sigma=3/2$ the optimal online algorithm has the competitive ratio somewhere between $5/3$ and $5/2$.